 Where to Go: City Guide to Manhattan Toilets

-The first words of advice I received regarding my move to Manhattan were, "Starbucks and Barnes and Noble bathrooms".
-For the non-native New Yorker it may seem an odd topic but the issue will arise, and when it does, you will be happy to have read this.
+Starbucks, Whole Foods, and Barnes and Noble will be a safe choice.
+For the non-native New Yorker it may seem an odd topic but at some point the issue will arise, and when it does, you will be happy to have read this.

-Some establishments may insist you make a purchase before using their facility and some may simply refuse.
-Some places that normally accommodate a person in need are Au Bon, The Gap, Old Navy, Banana Republic, and large department stores like Macy's, Barney's, Daffy's and Lohman's.
-In emergency situations you can stop into a McDonalds but be prepared for a less than pleasant restroom experience.
+Some establishments may insist you make a purchase before using their facility, and some may simply refuse.
+Places that will always accommodate a person in need are the larger chain businesses such as Pret A Manager, The Gap, Old Navy, Banana Republic, and of course, larger department stores: Macy's, Barney's.
+In emergency situations you can always stop into a McDonalds but be prepared for a less than pleasant restroom experience.

 Toilets

-The everywhere toilets - We didn't put these on the map but keep a look out for them if you really have to go.
-Au Bon Pan is great for that ½ off pastry price for that pick me up between 4pm and 6pm weekdays!
+The everywhere toilets: While we don't include these on our map, keep a look out for them if you really have to go.
+Au Bon Pan is great in the afternoon while opting for a buttery pastry paired with that pick me up cup of joe.

 Back to the top